- Security >

 For x.509 Client Certificate authentication, you must add the value of

-from the client certificate as a MongoDB user.
+the subject from the client certificate as a MongoDB user.
 Each

 unique x.509 client certificate corresponds to a single MongoDB user.